theporpoise/42cliffnotes/index.md

 If you finish a project, and want to write up YOUR PERSONAL STRATEGY for tackling the problem, we will post it.
 Creators are welcome here.

 EVERYTHING is in markdown.
-Markdown is quick, worth leanring if you don't know it, and clean!
+Markdown is quick, worth learning if you don't know it, and clean!

 # 42 Projects